AlexanderFabisch/gmr/paper/paper.md

 ![Multimodal regression.\label{fig:multimodal_regression}](multimodal_regression.png)

-On the left side of \autoref{fig:multimodal_regression} you see the training data and the fitted GMM indicated by ellipses corresponding to its components.
-On the right side you see the predicted probability density
+On the left side of \autoref{fig:multimodal_regression} we see the training data and the fitted GMM indicated by ellipses corresponding to its components.
+On the right side we see the predicted probability density
 $p(\boldsymbol{y}|\boldsymbol{x}=0.5)$.
 There are three peaks that correspond to three different valid predictions.
 Each peak is represented by at least one of the Gaussians of the GMM.